Detecting Information Relays in Deep Neural Networks: Methods

-To test the informational relevance of individual nodes of the hidden layer, we can perform ``knockout" experiments.
-To ``knock out" a node (to render it non-functional), a node in the hidden layer is forced to take on a value of $0.0$ during the forward pass.
-At the same time, all weights of the first layer leading to such a node are set to $0.0$, as are all weights of the second layer that are affected by that node.
-Alternatively, the values of the nodes to be knocked out in the hidden layer could have been forced to $0.0$ when the forward pass reaches the hidden layer.
+To test the informational relevance of individual nodes of the hidden layer, we can perform ``knockout'' experiments.
+While a knockout in a biological context is defined as the disabling of a component, it is less obvious how to perform such an operation in the context of a neural network.
+One option would be to replace a neuron's activation level by a random number, which still leaves the freedom to choose a distribution and a range.
+Furthermore, these random values still propagate through the network, which implies that such a knocked-out neuron is not disabled.
+Keeping an activation level constant (independent of the inputs) can also have undesirable effects.
+Imagine that a neuron's activation level is constant, say $1.0$ or $-1.0$, independently of the input images.
+This value would be included in all subsequent aggregation functions affecting the final output of the network.
+Attempting to knock out this node by forcing it to $-1.0$ or $1.0$ can now have two different effects.
+If~the node is already a constant $1.0$, knocking it out by forcing it to be a constant $1.0$ would suggest that this node has no function, since such a knockout would not change any output.
+Setting it to $-1.0$ might have significant effects, but~would on the other hand leave a node that should be at $-1.0$ unaffected.
+Here, to~``knock out'' a node (to render it non-functional) in the hidden layer, we force it to take on a value of $0.0$ during the forward pass.
+At~the same time, all weights of the first layer leading to such a node are set to $0.0$, as~are all weights of the second layer that are affected by that node.
+Alternatively, the~values of the nodes to be knocked out in the hidden layer could have been forced to $0.0$ when the forward pass reaches the hidden layer.
 These methods are equivalent.
+While this form of knockout can also have undesirable consequences, the~effect is likely closest to an actual removal of the node by eliminating it from the network, and~shrinking the weight matrices~accordingly.